Ianleeclark/Olivia/network/incoming/README.md

 1. GET
   - Get allows requests for key/value pairs from a remote node.
 2. SET
-  - Set allows a remote node/client to set a value in an olivia node.
+  - Set allows a remote node/client to set a value in an Olivia node.
 3. SETEX
   - Setex allows setting a key on an expiration timer.
 The expiration time **must** be in seconds (e.g., "key1:value1:30").